Skip to main content

 The inability to stop thinking about two fictional people who have not figured out what you figured out three chapters ago.

-Enemies to lovers.
-Slow burn.
-A morally gray hero who will ruin your standards.
-A heroine who will make you want to be braver.
+The Starfall Accord is 90,000+ words of exactly that.
+Enemies to lovers, a slow burn that earns it, a morally gray hero who will ruin your standards, and a heroine who will make you want to be braver.

 The fantasy is behind you.
 The stars are next.